urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 Compared to traditional, fully programmed software, the relatively low robustness of data-driven algorithms from the field of deep learning is another challenge.
 This can cause **small changes** in the function-determining **training data** to cause **large and unpredictable changes** in system behavior under some circumstances.
 However, the **predictability** and **transparency** of the system behavior are elementary for a **safety verification** (<cite data-cite="BAuA_Rechtsgutachten_KI_2021">BAuA-Rechtsgutachten KI-Systeme, 2021</cite>).

+### Occupational safety and health: placing on the market law and occupational safety and health law

 An appropriate assessment or even **testing** with regard to the required functional safety according to uniform and ideally standardized criteria has numerous consequences for the future orientation and organization of technical **occupational safety and health (OSH)** in Germany and in Europe.
 In addition to the currently still very difficult safety-related assessability, an important point is that the previous clear separation between **placing on the market law** (see e.g. Machinery Directive) and **occupational safety and health law** (see European Framework Directive for Occupational Safety and Health and German Ordinance on Occupational Safety and Health) can no longer be continued in this way.
 The reason for this is that **safety-related properties** will also change, especially of systems **continuously learning** at runtime, due to new or **adapted behaviors** learned during operation (<cite data-cite="BAuA_Rechtsgutachten_KI_2021">BAuA-Rechtsgutachten KI-Systeme, 2021</cite>).
 From today's point of view, systems based on **learned-out** and at runtime **invariable models** are not affected by this.

+### Evaluation of systems capable of learning

 For these reasons, especially the actors of **technical occupational safety and health** who will deal with the **evaluation** of such **systems capable of learning** or system components with AI algorithms in the future should familiarize themselves in depth with the software structures used for this purpose as early as possible.
 This is the only way to ensure that the rapid development of systems capable of learning can be accompanied by OSH and their testing authorities in a constructive, critical and technically appropriate manner.
 If this is omitted, it must be assumed on the basis of the experiences of recent years that the OSH system will be ruthlessly circumvented or undermined by the economic interests of globally operating software giants.
 This would have the consequence that serious or fatal **occupational accidents** are more likely to occur **due to inadequately designed AI-based work systems**.

+### Entry into the world of ML

 However, the safety-related evaluation of such learning-capable systems requires a more in-depth technical entry into the world of **machine learning** as a subfield of **artificial intelligence**.
 For this purpose, it is necessary to deal with the basic operation of typical ML algorithms, corresponding software tools, libraries and programming systems.

 However, someone who opens the door for the first time to this equally very exciting as well as arbitrarily complex and, at first glance, confusing world will very quickly be overwhelmed.
 In addition to reading general technical literature, it is advisable to consult introductory and systematic tutorials.

+### Goals of the Getting Started Tutorial

 This Getting Started tutorial has exactly this goal, demonstrating systematically and step-by-step the typical ML workflow using the very powerful **Support Vector Classifier (SVC)** as an example.

 Besides the **deep neural networks**, which are very present in the media, there is a very rich diversity of other very powerful ML algorithms - suitable for the particular use case.
 For a more generally comprehensible introduction, the SVC algorithm was deliberately chosen for the target audience of the workshop.
 Its operating principles are easy to convey to ML novices as well as in the time frame given for the workshop - quite in contrast to the entry into the world of deep neural networks.

+### ML workflow as a step-by-step guide

 The following main sections will demonstrate the typical ML workflow step-by-step.
 In **step 0**, specific guidance is provided for selecting hardware and software suitable for machine learning.
 To allow an ML novice to first familiarize themselves with the ML algorithms, tools, libraries, and programming systems, the ready-made and very beginner-friendly **Iris dataset** is involved in **step 1**.
 Only after a comprehensive acquaintance with the application of ML tools would it make sense to examine one's own environment for ML-suitable applications and to obtain suitable datasets from them.
 However, this is beyond the scope of this introductory tutorial.